tapis-project/documentation/source/technical/systems.rst

 * Storing and retrieving files and data.

-Each system is of a specific type and owned by a specific user who has special privileges for the system.
+Each system is of a specific type (such as LINUX or S3) and owned by a specific user who has special privileges for the system.
 The system definition also includes the user that is used to access the system, referred to as *effectiveUserId*.
-This access user can be a specific user (such as a service account) or dynamically specified as ``${apiUserId}`` in which case the user name is extracted from the identity associated with the request to the service.
+This access user can be a specific user (such as a service account) or dynamically specified as ``${apiUserId}``.
+For the case of ``${apiUserId}``, the username is extracted from the identity associated with the request to the service.

 At a high level a system represents the following information: